Develop the ability to approach the complex challenges of Global Health and the SDGs in a systemic way.

 Presentation

-Visit Learning Planet Academy develops higher education programs at all levels, including the EURIP Graduate School, which brings together the AIRE Master's program and the FIRE Doctoral School.
+The Learning Planet Academy develops higher education programmes, including the EURIP Graduate School, which comprises the Master of AIRE programmes and the FIRE doctoral school.

 All our courses are based on research, project-based learning and a fully interdisciplinary approach, linking the humanities and social sciences, the physical sciences and engineering, and the life sciences.